hazimmarhaimi/freelancer-list-database/README.md

 > **Caution:** The `freelancer_script.sql` script will create the `FreelancerDatas2` table and insert the sample data.
 Make sure you don't execute it in a production environment as it may lead to data duplication.

-## Contributions

-Contributions to the `FreelancerDB` are welcome.
-If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.

 ---